UmmItC/Blog/content/en/blog/Linux/Tools/virt-manager/virt-manager-share-folder.md

 Now, reboot your system, and you should see the `/sharedata` folder automatically mounted on your system.

-This revised version includes the step to create a shared directory in the virtual machine, ensuring a complete and detailed guide for file sharing.

 ## References

 - [QEMU/KVM - Virt-Manager | Folder sharing and USB Redirection](https://onion.tube/watch?v=crDuKm6XNv4)